ericlingit/battery-notitfy/Design-Document.md

 #### Will do
 - Remind the user to plug in or unplug the laptop charger when the battery reaches predefined minimum or maximum threshold.
+- Work with my model of LG Gram laptop.

 #### Won't do
 - Automatically start/stop charging when the thresholds are reached.
 This is probably firmware-level stuff.
 My code-fu isn't remotely there yet.
+- Work with other laptop brands/models.

 ## Milestones
 1. Poll and print the battery status on-demand.